 The home underwent a major renovation in 2005-2006 when Sandi and Ben Hobbs had a vision to share the beauty of their manor as a venue for special occasions.
 They enjoyed the fruition of their dream for several years hosting many weddings, private parties, and corporate events.

 Steve and LeeAnne McAllister, the Inn's newest keepers, are resolved to maintain the stylish integrity of southern hospitality - putting their passion into extensive updates so the charm of this grand estate can meet your event needs.
-Whether small parties, large gatherings, weddings, anniversaries, or reunions, the Inn at Oak Lawn Farms stands ready to be your backdrop for celebrating your distinguished moments.
+Whether small parties, large gatherings, weddings, anniversaries, or reunions, the Inn at Oak Lawn Farms stands ready to be the backdrop for celebrating your distinguished moments.